-'We're Fighting For Our Lives' — Patients Protest Sky-High Insulin Prices
+'We're Fighting For Our Lives': Patients Protest Sky-High Insulin Prices

 But prices are still going up, so consumer activists like Lautner are taking things into their own hands.

-Nonprofit group T1International, which advocates for Type 1 diabetes around the world, with a particular focus on insulin prices has started holding rallies outside the Indianapolis headquarters of pharmaceutical giant Eli Lilly and Company.
+Nonprofit group T1International, which advocates for Type 1 diabetes around the world, with a particular focus on insulin prices, has started holding rallies outside the Indianapolis headquarters of pharmaceutical giant Eli Lilly and Co.
 (Eli Lilly and Novo Nordisk have provided financial support to NPR.)

 Lautner joined more than 70 people who came together to demonstrate there in September.
 They were asking for three things: transparency about how much it costs to make a vial of insulin and how much profit comes from each vial, and a commitment from the company to lower the list price of insulin.